vadimhamalainen/SaveDataManager/README.md

 # SaveDataManager
-saving data in Unity beetwin scenes and sessions
+saving data in Unity between scenes and sessions